Math Blaster Episode I: In Search of Spot: Cave Runner

 Having fueled the tanks, Blasternaut tracks the Trash Alien to a series of caves.
 By means of a jetpack, he must fly to the surface of the planet in order to reach the villain.
 Every level of the cave contains a gap with a number or a mathematical expression on both sides, which form a barrier that Blasternaut can only pass through if he bears a number that comes between the two numbers or the numbers that would be formed by solving the expressions (example: if the gap has "3" on one side and "6 + 3" on the other, Blasternaut's number would have to be between three and nine for him to pass through).

 Large drops of water, which contain an operation followed by a number, form on stalactites that will allow Blasternaut to change his number by implementing the drop's number, through the drop's operation, on his number (example: if the drop reads "+2" than his number will be increased by two).
 Unless the user is on level one, the caves also contain additional obstacles in the form of bats, spider webs, boulders, and large cave-dwelling aliens.
 In the corners of each such cave is a treasure chest.
 The user must answer a problem to open the chest and acquire a weapon to drive off the obstacle (example: a flashlight drives off the bat, scissors cut the spider-web, etc.).
 A hammer breaks the boulder and bug spray makes the cave alien cough and disappear.

 Math Blaster

-The last Blasternaut's task is to enter the Trash Alien's flying saucer and rescue Spot.
+The last Blasternaut's task is to enter the Trash Alien's flying saucer and rescue Spot, who is bound and gagged inside.
 In order to do this, he must fly through one of four openings in the flying saucer, which contain the answer to a particular problem.
 He must choose the right answer and reach it before being shot by the Trash Alien's weapons or being struck by flying garbage.
 In addition, he has limited time before the problem changes.
 If he is successful, Spot is freed, and the Trash Alien's craft is destroyed, though the Trash Alien escapes.